 It’s autumn, the early days, but the sky is darkened by 6 p.m.
-Bedtime at our house, a modest two-bedroom in Harlem, New York, is low-grade war.
-My wife and I have two kids, ages 2 and 4, who sleep in their own room in adjoining beds: one twin-sized and one smaller.
-We have the smaller room but the bigger bed next door.
-I say “we” but, in actuality, that room is referred to as “Daddy’s Room”; the mattress as “Daddy’s Bed.”
+Bedtime at our house, a modest two-bedroom in New York, is low-grade war.
+My wife and I have two kids, ages 2 and 4, who sleep in their own room in adjoining beds: one twin-size and one smaller.
+Next door, we have the smaller room but the bigger family bed.
+I say “we,” but in actuality, that room is referred to as “Daddy’s Room,” the mattress as “Daddy’s Bed.”
 My wife co-sleeps with the kids.

 Until a few months ago, my wife slept on a twin mattress at the foot of the children’s beds.
 There was a brief moment of seeming detente — unrealized, in the event — in which that mattress disappeared and a momentary attempt at conjugal co-sleeping was made.
 But as it has been for most of the past four years, tonight my wife spends her night either sleeping with our 4-year old in his twin bed or origami’d into the just-larger-than-a-crib mattress of our youngest son.
 Or, sadder and probably better, she sleeps on the floor of their room on a pile of sheets.